factopolis/factopolis/content/claim/122-prisoners-obama-released-from-gitmo-returned-to-battlefield.md

 summary: 113 of them were released by President George W. Bush.
 checks:
   - checker: new-york-times
-    shortQuote: 113 of them were released by President George W. Bush.
+    short: 113 of them were released by President George W. Bush.
     url: https://www.nytimes.com/interactive/2017/06/23/opinion/trumps-lies.html
   - name: CBS News
-    shortQuote:
+    short:
       Under Obama, 161 detainees were transferred from Guantanamo Bay and only 9 have been confirmed to have reengaged and returned to the battlefield.